 How to Start a Transaction Coordinator Business

-Jan 17, 2024 | Featured
+Jan 17, 2024 | Articles

 US real estate transactions depend heavily on transaction coordinators to ensure smooth operations and successful property transactions.
 With over 6,000 transaction coordinators already operating in the country, starting your own business in this field may seem challenging, but the high demand for their services offers a lucrative opportunity.
 This guide will walk you through seven essential steps to start a transaction coordinator business.